 Learn more about Venice FL flood zones, maps, and FEMA designations.

-Every part of the country, not just Florida, will be under new FEMA flood maps in 2018.
+Every part of the country, not just Florida, could be under revised flood maps.
 If you live near any body of water, the chances are your flood insurance costs will rise.

 In the Venice area, the most common flood zone designations are explained in the graphic.